Evaluation and Diagnosis

 drugs at the earliest possible time after stroke symptom onset.

-help physicians measure brain density and potential damage to the brain from stroke.
+in the brain or damage to the brain cells from a stroke.

 UF Health Jacksonville was among the first hospitals in the nation to use an air emergency